Sorting in Memristive Memory

 The usual approach for hardware-based sorting is to wire up a network of \gls{cas} units in a configuration called a Batcher (or bitonic) network~\cite{SortingBatcher}.
-Batcher networks provide the lowest known latency for hardware-based sortings~\cite{SortingPaper1,Review2Ref1}.
-Each \gls{cas} block compares two input values and swaps the values at the output, if required.
+Batcher networks provide low-latency solutions for hardware-based sorting~\cite{SortingPaper1,Review2Ref1}.
+Each \gls{cas} block compares two input values and, if required, swaps the values at the output.
 Fig.~\ref{Bitonic8}(a) shows the schematic symbol of a \gls{cas} block.
-Fig.~\ref{Bitonic8}(b) shows the \gls{cas} network for an 8-input bitonic sorting network made up of 24 \gls{cas} blocks.
-Batcher sorting networks are fundamentally different from software algorithms for sorting such as quick sort, merge sort, and bubble sort since the order of comparisons is fixed in advance; the order is not data dependent as is the case with software algorithms~\cite{Sorting-TVLSI-2018}.
-The implementation cost of these networks is a direct function of the number of \gls{cas} blocks and the cost of each block.
+Fig.~\ref{Bitonic8}(b) shows the \gls{cas} network for an 8-input bitonic sorting network, made up of 24 \gls{cas} blocks.
+Batcher sorting networks are fundamentally different from software algorithms for sorting (such as the quicksort, merge sort, and the bubble sort), since the order of comparisons is fixed in advance.
+That is, in contrast to software algorithms, the order is data-dependent ~\cite{Sorting-TVLSI-2018}.
+The implementation cost of a batcher network is a direct function of the number of \gls{cas} blocks and the cost of each block.
 A \gls{cas} block is conventionally designed based on the weighted binary radix representation of data.
-The \gls{cas} design consists of an $n$-bit magnitude comparator and two $n$-bit multiplexers where $n$ is the precision (i.e., data-width) of the input data.
+The \gls{cas} design consists of an $n$-bit comparator and two $n$-bit multiplexers, where $n$ is the data-width of the input data\footnote{We note that later on, we take the precision of binary to unary conversion (for unary sorting solution) to be also equal to $n$, the data-width.}.
 Fig.~\ref{Fig:CAS}(a) shows the conventional\ignore{ binary radix}design of a \gls{cas} unit.
-Increasing the data-width increases the complexity of this design.
+In the conventional binary design, increasing the data-width increases the complexity of the design.